Georgia–Ukraine relations: War in Eastern Ukraine and Annexation of Crimea

 In 2014, Georgia condemned the Russian annexation of Crimea, voicing support for Ukraine.
 Georgia imposed a ban on trade and financial transactions with Crimea.
 This measure mirrored Ukraine's restrictions on such dealings with Georgia's breakaway regions, Abkhazia and South Ossetia, and was meant to signal Georgia's support for the territorial integrity of Ukraine.

-Additionally, the Georgian Legion was formed by Georgian volunteers to take part in the War in Donbas on the side of Ukraine.
+Additionally, the Georgian Legion was formed by Georgian volunteers to take part in the war in Donbas on the side of Ukraine.
 The unit was organized in 2014, and in 2016 it was transferred under the control of the Ukrainian Army, under the 25th Mechanized Infantry Battalion "Kyiv Rus".
 The group is commanded by Mamuka Mamulashvili, a veteran Georgian officer.

-Post–2015
+Deteriorating of relations since 2015

 Former Georgian President Mikheil Saakashvili left Georgia after his second term expired in 2013 and soon moved to Ukraine.
 The new Georgian government brought criminal charges against him, and he was sentenced in absentia to 6 years in prison by the Tbilisi City Court.
 Ukraine has rejected Tbilisi's request for the extradition.
-In 2015, Ukrainian President Petro Poroshenko appointed Saakashvili as governor of Odessa Oblast, Ukraine's largest province.
+In 2015, Ukrainian President Petro Poroshenko appointed Saakashvili as governor of Odesa Oblast, Ukraine's largest province.
 After his appointment relations between the two countries soured, and for several years Ukraine did not have an Ambassador to Georgia.
+Additionally to Saakashvili, Ukraine has also appointed other former Georgian officials from the Saakashvili government at top public posts in Ukraine and has refused to extradite them despite criminal cases again them in Georgia: Zurab Adeishvili as an adviser to Ukraine's Prosecutor General, Gia Lortkipanidze as a Deputy Head of Ukraine's counterintelligence, David Sakvarelidze as a Deputy General Prosecutor of Ukraine, Khatia Dekanoidze as a Chief of the National Police of Ukraine and others.

-Following Saakashvili's resignation from the post of Odessa governor in November 2016, bilateral relations between the two countries began improving.
+Following Saakashvili's resignation from the post of Odesa governor in November 2016, bilateral relations between the two countries began improving.
 In March 2017, Ukraine, which was at the time a temporary member of the United Nations Security Council, proposed a resolution supporting the territorial integrity of Georgia.
 However, Russia used its power as a permanent member of the council to veto any further discussion on the matter.
 Georgia and Ukraine, along with Azerbaijan and Moldova, also vowed to renew their economic ties through GUAM, an economic organization consisting of the four countries.

 Georgia and Ukraine have maintained some military ties as well.
 In 2018, Georgia and Ukraine each participated in Operation Noble Partner 18, and Georgian soldiers and Ukrainian marines conducted urban operations exercises together.

-The relations between Ukraine and Georgia has again began to deteriorate in 2020 after Ukrainian President Volodymyr Zelensky appointed Saakashvili as a head of the executive committee of the National Reform Council of Ukraine.
+Relations between Ukraine and Georgia again began to deteriorate in 2020 after Ukrainian President Volodymyr Zelensky appointed Saakashvili as a head of the executive committee of the National Reform Council of Ukraine.
 In June 2020, Georgia decided to recall its ambassador to Kyiv.
-In October 2021, when Saakashvili was arrested in Tbilisi upon his return to Georgia, Zelensky announced that he will use "various means" to return Saakashvili back to the country.